ardor-education/ardor-education.github.io/learn.md

         <div class="learn-explainer">
           <h2 class="prod-title">Eliminate Learning Lag</h2>
           <p>
             Learning lag happens when the pace of the classroom moves too fast or too slow.
 It happens when a concept that needs review is skipped or when a concept doesn’t need review is taught.
 It happens when the depth of learning is overwhelmingly complex or overly simple.
-It happens a student has an incorrect understanding and now must unlearn what they have learned.
+It happens when a student has an incorrect understanding and now must unlearn what they have learned.
 These are common problems found in almost every classroom.
 The culprit is often a broken learning cycle.
 Ardor Math can help you improve the learning cycle.
             <a
               href="https://medium.com/@matthew_thornton/eliminate-learning-lag-9d660414e3d">
               Read more